gitnodemasters/aws-serverless-cdk-mediaconvert/README.md

-# cyango-video-streams-iac
+# aws-cdk-serverless-for-mediaconvert

 1 - install packages in each folder of 'source' -> npm install 2 - go to source/cdk folder and run 'npm cdk deploy --all'

 # to change SNS email

-yarn cdk deploy --all --parameters emailAddress=developer@dotesfera.com
+yarn cdk deploy --all --parameters emailAddress=developer@dot.com